EarthAsylum/eacSimpleCDN/readme.md

 #### Settings

-Once installed and activated options for this extension will show in the 'Simple CDN' tab of {eac}Doojigger settings.
+Once installed and activated options for this extension will show in the 'CDN' tab of {eac}Doojigger settings.

 ### Screenshots